ThinkBigAnalytics/AoaDemoModels/model_definitions/d0cfc94e-fa8d-4b08-a9ff-341ef2739adf/README.md

     {
         "hostname":  "<vantage-db-url>",
-        "data_table": "<the table with testing/hold-out PIMA data>", "model_table": "<the table to read the model from>", "metrics_table": "<the table the evaluation metrics will be in>", "predictions_table": "<the table to store the predictions>" }
+        "data_table": "<the table with testing/hold-out PIMA data>", "metrics_table": "<the table the evaluation metrics will be in>", "predictions_table": "<the table to store the predictions>" }